Anyone who has tried animating web elements with DHTML has surely been disappointed by the slow speed by which these effects can be run.

 Another way to speed up the animation is to change the number of pixels by which the animation moves in each step.
 In this example, the animation moves one pixel at a time.
 Increasing the number of pixels per step does increase the apparent speed, but at the expense of making the motion look jerky.
 The effect is similar to pressing START multiple consecutive times.

 So, what's going on here?

-In his article, Smooth animation using DHTML: can it be done?, Morten Wang did extensive testing and found that it is not possible to move a layer faster than once every 53.3 ms in a Windows environment.
+In an article dating from January 2000, Smooth animation using DHTML, Morten Wang did extensive testing and found that it is not possible to move a layer faster than once every 53.3 ms in a Windows environment.
 Although this may sound fast, it is equivalent to only 18.8 frames per second, which is too slow.
 For smooth animation, one would like to achieve a rate of at least 25 frames per second, or a refresh interval of less than 40ms.

 My dual animation demonstrates the effect of multithreading.
 By running two instances of the animation (or multiple calls to the same animation), I am spawning two sequences of calls to the same timer, which effectively boosts the looping rate.
 This technique is covered in depth in an article titled Speeding Up Frame Rates For DHTML Animation in Win98 by Mark Szlazak.

 It's possible to resize the animation windows while the animation is still running.
 If you increase the size of a window, the animation automatically senses the change and the roving circle will explore the new territory.

 If you resize the window to either a narrow vertical or horizontal strip, it's motion can be restricted to one dimension.